ymcbzrgn/CannyEdgeDetection/README.md

 ## Algorithm Steps

-In this implementation of the Canny Edge Detection algorithm, I've followed several key steps:
+In this implementation of the Canny Edge Detection algorithm, I have followed several key steps to achieve accurate edge detection:

-1. **Gaussian Blur:** The first step in the process is to reduce noise in the image, which I've achieved by convolving the image with a Gaussian function.
-This 'blurring' effect is controlled by the 'blur_ratio' parameter in the code, which determines the size of the Gaussian kernel.
-The Gaussian function is given by:
+1. **Gaussian Blur:** The initial step involves reducing noise in the image by convolving it with a Gaussian function.
+This blurring effect, controlled by the 'blur_ratio' parameter in the code, is essential for suppressing high-frequency noise and preparing the image for edge detection.
+The Gaussian function can be expressed as:

-    $$ f(x) = \frac{1}{\sqrt{2\pi\sigma^2}} e^{-\frac{(x-\mu)^2}{2\sigma^2}} $$
+   \[ f(x) = \frac{1}{\sqrt{2\pi\sigma^2}} e^{-\frac{(x-\mu)^2}{2\sigma^2}} \]

-    where \( \mu \) is the mean (center of the Gaussian), and \( \sigma \) is the standard deviation (width of the Gaussian).
+   Here, \( \mu \) represents the mean (the center of the Gaussian) and \( \sigma \) denotes the standard deviation (the width of the Gaussian).

-2. **Gradient Calculation:** Next, I've used the Sobel operator to compute the gradient magnitude and direction at each pixel in the image.
-This is a crucial step in edge detection, as it allows us to identify areas of the image where the intensity changes significantly.
-The gradient magnitude is calculated as the Euclidean norm of the gradient components:
+2. **Gradient Calculation:** Following the Gaussian blur, the Sobel operator is employed to calculate the gradient magnitude and direction at each pixel in the image.
+This step plays a crucial role in edge detection as it allows the identification of regions with significant intensity changes.
+The gradient magnitude (\( G \)) is computed using the Euclidean norm of the gradient components:

-    $$ G = \sqrt{G_x^2 + G_y^2} $$
+   \[ G = \sqrt{G_x^2 + G_y^2} \]

-    and the direction is calculated as the arctangent of the ratio of the gradient components:
+   Additionally, the gradient direction (\( \theta \)) is determined as the arctangent of the ratio between the y and x gradient components:

-    $$ \theta = \arctan\left(\frac{G_y}{G_x}\right) $$
+   \[ \theta = \arctan\left(\frac{G_y}{G_x}\right) \]

-    where \( G_x \) and \( G_y \) are the gradients in the x and y directions, respectively.
+   Here, \( G_x \) and \( G_y \) represent the gradients in the x and y directions, respectively.

-3. **Non-maximum Suppression:** After calculating the gradient, I've applied a technique called non-maximum suppression to thin the edges.
-This involves scanning the image and suppressing any pixel value that is not considered to be an edge.
+3. **Non-maximum Suppression:** After obtaining the gradient magnitude and direction, a technique called non-maximum suppression is applied to thin the edges.
+This process involves scanning the image and suppressing any pixel that is not considered an edge.
+Only local maxima along the gradient direction are preserved, enhancing the accuracy of edge detection.

-4. **Double Thresholding:** This step involves determining which edges are 'true' edges.
-I've set two threshold values, and any pixel with an edge intensity higher than the upper threshold is considered a strong edge, while any pixel with an edge intensity lower than the lower threshold is discarded.
-Pixels with edge intensities between the two thresholds are considered weak edges.
+4. **Double Thresholding:** To determine the 'true' edges, a double thresholding technique is employed.
+Two threshold values, an upper threshold and a lower threshold, are set.
+Pixels with edge intensities above the upper threshold are identified as strong edges, while those below the lower threshold are discarded.
+Pixels with edge intensities between the two thresholds are labeled as weak edges.

-5. **Edge Tracking by Hysteresis:** Finally, I've used a technique called edge tracking by hysteresis to track along the remaining pixels that have not been suppressed.
-If a weak edge pixel is connected to a strong edge pixel, it is considered to be part of an edge.
-Otherwise, the weak edge is removed.
+5. **Edge Tracking by Hysteresis:** The final step involves edge tracking by hysteresis.
+This technique aims to connect the weak edges that remain after thresholding to the strong edges, effectively completing the edges and suppressing any remaining noise.
+If a weak edge pixel is connected to a strong edge pixel, it is considered part of an edge; otherwise, it is removed.

-These steps form the core of the Canny Edge Detection algorithm and are the basis for the edge detection capabilities of this application.
+These steps collectively form the core of the Canny Edge Detection algorithm and serve as the foundation for the edge detection capabilities of this application.

 ## Contributing